llafuente/string.c/readme.md

 # string.c

-Single allocation string implementation, more convinient and performance that null terminated chars and 100% compatible with them :)
+Single allocation string implementation (with struct) c99 at least, more convinient and performance that common null terminated char*, 100% compatible with them :) and accept multiple encodings: ascii, utf8 & ucs4be.

-For performance reason, atm, is not a shared library.
+It's not yet ready to be a shared library, use static instead.
+It's not stable enough.

 ## Usage